olegbezk/ng4-animations/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.

 Use `--spec false` flag to prevent test class creation.
-For example: `ng g c new --spec false`
+For example: `ng g c new --spec false` - generated new component

+only with template and style files.

 ## Build